maia-score/documentation/docs/paths/datasources/{id}/delete.md

 ---
-id:
+id: deleteDatasource
 slug: datasources-id-delete
-title:
+title: Delete a single datasources record
-sidebar_label:
+sidebar_label: DELETE
-description: Delete a single datasources record
+description: Removes the connection with a data source and erases login information.
+Please note that a reference of the data source will remain to ensure consistence about data origin on customer and payment records, but data source cannot be longer used or accessed.
 ---

 <!-- prettier-ignore-start -->